 The point of diversification is to make sure you are not at the mercy of any single market, economy, political landscape, government, or currency.
 A global property diversification strategy could or could not include investments in the United States, but it must include investments in at least two (and preferably at least three) countries, ideally each with its own currency.

-Note that not all foreign property markets bring currency diversification, because some countries use the U.S. dollar (Panama and Ecuador); some have their currencies pegged to the U.S. dollar (Belize); and, in some countries, though they have their own currency, real estate is traded in U.S. dollars (Nicaragua), meaning that your currency hedge isn’t as clean as it could be.
+Note that not all foreign property markets bring currency diversification, because some countries use the U.S. dollar (Panama and Ecuador); some have their currencies pegged to the U.S. dollar (Belize); and, in some countries, though they have their own currency, real estate is traded in U.S. dollars (Nicaragua and parts of Mexico), meaning that your currency hedge isn’t as clean as it could be.

-Depending on the market, the costs of purchasing a piece of real estate in another country can include, in addition to agent commissions (which are usually paid by the seller): legal fees, notary fees, registration fees, title insurance, and transfer taxes (sometimes called “stamp duty”).
+Depending on the market, the costs of purchasing a piece of real estate in another country can include agent commissions, which are split with the seller in some markets, legal fees, notary fees, registration fees, title insurance, and transfer taxes (sometimes called “stamp duty”).

 #6: Carrying Costs

-Carrying costs for a piece of property overseas include: maintenance (a house on the beach requires a lot of it); a caretaker (if necessary); property taxes (not every country charges them, and, in some countries, they’re negligible); income taxes (if you’re earning rental income); capital gains taxes (when you eventually resell; again, not every country charges them); other local taxes; property management expense (you’ll need a property manager if you intend to rent); rental management expense (separate from property management and necessary unless you’re going to manage your rental investment yourself); and homeowner’s association/building/condo fees.
+Including: maintenance (a house on the beach requires a lot of it); a caretaker (if necessary); property taxes (not every country charges them, and, in some countries, they’re negligible); income taxes (if you’re earning rental income); capital gains taxes (when you eventually resell; again, not every country charges them); other local taxes; property management expense (you’ll need a property manager if you intend to rent); rental management expense (separate from property management and necessary unless you’re going to manage your rental investment yourself, something I don’t advise); and homeowner’s association/building/condo fees.